mrstefangrimm/SmartCardChanger/Instructable/Instructable.md

 ![SCC-Assembled4-RotatationPlatform](.\SCC-Assembled4-RotationPlatform.jpg)

 The rotator platform is mounted onto the basic structure.
-It has a ramp on both sides to mechanically adjust the rotator.
+It has a ramp on both sides to mechanically adjust the height of the rotator.